ricosjp/monolish/doc/monolish_docker.md

 ```

 Then, in execute the following command in monolish docker.
-The monolish library has `so` files for each # of Streaming multiprocessor (SM) of GPU.
+The monolish library has `so` files for each compute capability (CC) of GPU.
-This script determines the # of SM of GPU 0 and makes a link to `libmonolish_gpu.so`.
+This script determines the CC of GPU 0 and makes a link to `libmonolish_gpu.so`.

 ```
 sh /opt/monolish/link_monolish_gpu.sh